TharunAbinav/Library-management-System/README.md

 ## Installation

 1. Clone the repository or download the source code.
-2. Ensure you have [Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase-jdk15-downloads.html) installed on your system [If not install from the link].
+2. Ensure you have [Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase-jdk15-downloads.html) installed on your system.
-3. Open the project in your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse,VScode).
+3. Open the project in your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse,VScode[I used VScode]).
 4. Run the program to launch the Library Management System GUI.

 ## Usage